 Canary is a camera that’s been around for a bit.
-Canary Flex is the newest Canary that can work outdoors.
+Canary Flex can work outdoors.
 Canary View is a cheaper version of Canary.
 Nest Cam replaced Dropcam and Nest Cam IQ is the latest Nest Cam which offers a few super-powered features.
-And Angee is a yet-to-ship project successfully funded on Kickstarter.
+Angee is a yet-to-ship project successfully funded on Kickstarter.
 Piper nv was the latest version of Piper, adding night vision and other upgrades.
 All of the devices have several things in common.
 They all have the option to function without monthly fees, they are all easy to install and setup and they all provide some level of home security.

 Video Quality – Who is the best?

 While Canary, Nest Cam, and Angee offer many built-in features, the primary feature of all of the cameras is video surveillance.
 All offer FHD video while Nest Cam IQ takes it a step further by offering a 4K image sensor (8 Megapixels) backed by a 12x digital zoom and night vision.
 (As Canary Flex is an indoor/outdoor camera, I’ve compared it in greater detail to the Nest Cam Outdoor here.)
 While there are subtle differences between the units, all offer a reliable experience.

 Video Quality Winner?